 As for me, what I treasured most was simply watching the water as well as having good talks and hanging with my family.
 I could have watched the water for hours, and at some points, I did, once even falling asleep on my balcony while staring at the moving blue body all around.

 Being with the sea rolled in sharp contrast at times with being on the ship, particularly when I turned on the TV to see some of the worst Karaoke performers on one channel and the final stages of the “Hairy Man Contest” on another (which included each man dancing with a giant chess piece and then leading a roomba line).
 At dinner one night, our waiter decided to multiply whatever we ordered.
 When one of us asked for a little extra lobster, she got a second lobster dinner, plus a steak dinner.
 Dozens of passengers strolled with exotic drinks in coconuts.
 On elegant-dress-up night, people wore everything from evening gowns and heels to sun dresses with fuzzy slippers.
-Neon, gambling, chocolate, rum, bikinis, and room service abounded.
+Neon,

 Whatever the surreal moments are of cruising on a ship with 3,000 passengers and crew members — not to mention a dozen bars and nightclubs, a live Newlywed game, and big food everywhere — the primal and pervasive beauty of the sea won me over.
 So despite my fears of hating the cruise and feeling trapped at sea, I found I love the cruise, and I would probably love most cruises (except in seasick-inducing weather) for the simple reason that they happen on oceans.